tls-md/tls-md/TLS/Concepts/ODOUR.md

 The APPEARANCE of something which one CAN SMELL.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general word for an odour, either pleasant or unpleasant, is chòu 臭.
+1. The general word for an odour, either pleasant or unpleasant, is chòu [[臭]].
 ## Modern Chinese Criteria
 味道
 氣味